 - Decreased absorption of bone by osteoclasts

 - Decreased formation of new osteoclasts – however, a longer-term result of this will be a decrease in the number of osteoblasts and so long-term there will be little effect on calcium concentrations.

 Vitamin D is also closely associated with calcium metabolism.
 Vitamin D causes:

 - Increase absorption of calcium from the guy

 - Decreased excretion of calcium from the kidney

 - It may also increase calcium release from bone into blood (debated)

 In disorders of calcium metabolism (i.e. secondary hyperparathyroidism), assessing vitamin D status, and treating any deficiency is often the first line treatment

 Conditions involving the parathyroid gland

-Basically occurs after years of secondary hyperparathyroidism, but then the secondary cause is resolved.
-The parathyroid gland has been used to procuring such high levels of PTH for so long, it basically just broken, and secretes high levels of PTH even though levels of Ca2+ are now responsive to PTH.
-There is hyperplasia of the glands, and loss of response to ca2+.
+Basically occurs after years of secondary hyperparathyroidism, after the secondary cause has resolved.
+The parathyroid gland has been used to producing such high levels of PTH for so long, it basically just broken, and secretes high levels of PTH even though levels of Ca2+ are now responsive to PTH.
+There is hyperplasia of the glands, and loss of response to Ca2+.